PhilManLearnsTo/Hello-World/markdown-notes.md

   - Five (iv)
   - Five (v)

-- Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
-  - Like this
-  - And this

-The first paragraph.

-The first sentence.

-The second sentence.

-The third sentence.

 - [x] some item
 - [ ] another item with meta info [//]: # (attempt at meta info as inline comment)